Anushka Shetty: Expansion to Tamil cinema (2011–2013)

 Shetty's first release in 2013 was Alex Pandian, an action-masala film, directed by Suraj, co-starring Karthi.
 The film was a critical and commercial failure.
 Her second release was Koratala Siva's Mirchi opposite Prabhas.
 Idlebrain.com claimed, "Anushka is adorable in a naughty village belle, the dubbing also seems great and the character Vennela is the best role among her recent roles in films" Rediff wrote, "Anushka is bubbly and peps up the film considerably."
 Sify wrote, "Anushka looks beautiful and livens up the moments and praised her chemistry with Prabhas."
 She earned her fifth nomination for the Filmfare Award for Best Actress – Telugu for her performance in Mirchi.
 She was next seen in Singam II, the sequel to Singam (2010), reprising her role from the first part.
 Sify said, "Anushka looks jaded, has nothing to do but sizzle with Suriya in two songs" while The Times of India stated, "Anushka is forced to take a back seat even as she reprises her role of Kavya."

 Anushka's next release was Selvaraghavan's fantasy adventure film Irandam Ulagam opposite Arya, that saw her playing a dual role again, the third time in her career.
 Anushka played Ramya, a doctor and Varna, a high spirited, warrior-like character, in a parallel world.
 Rediff wrote, "Anushka not only shares equal screen space with Arya, but also plays quite a significant role.
 In fact, the story revolves around her and she has performed admirably."
 Behindwoods wrote, "As the shy doctor Ramya and as the fierce warrior Varna, Anushka is simply at her best showcasing a wide range of emotions and stunts.
 It is her performance that stands as a pivot for the rest of the story to take shape."

-Established actress (2014–2017)
+Stardom and further expansion (2014–2017)

 Her next release was the Tamil film Lingaa opposite Rajinikanth, released in December 2014.
 She starred opposite Rajnikanth in Lingaa which opened to mixed reviews.